 A new indoor cycling studio and outdoor exercise area was built and the onsite Summer House was fully refurbished in order to hold relaxation classes & as a quiet area for patients.

 And finally, the new Catherine Gurney Sensory Garden was formed, which now provides a quiet area for personal contemplation, and proves to be of great benefit to our patients recovery.

-B&B - Rooms are available in 2018 each weekend from February 9th until December 14th, still at the highly competitive rate of £100 for a double room or £80 single for Friday & Saturday nights.
+B&B - Rooms are available each weekend, at the highly competitive rate of £120 for a double room or £100 single for Friday & Saturday nights.
 For further information about our B&B weekends, click here.